touring

 The Tandem

-(Bertie)This was a "Bertrand" (hence the name),
+This was a "Bertrand" (hence the name), with cantilever brakes,

-line with the chainwheel regardless of the gear).
+line regardless of the gear.

 In these pictures, taken at Levens Bridge near Kendal, Les had